sparr/pico8lib/README.md

 `-- remove[t,c]` marks code that can be removed, usually at the cost of reduced functionality or code safety.

+`#include` lines are commented out because nested includes are a syntax error in pico8.
+You will need to put all required includes in your own top level script file. e.g. if you want to do `#include json.p8` then you need to `#include strings.p8` earlier in the same file.

+## Tests
+Thanks to [mindfilleter](/mindfilleter) we can use [`test`](test.p8) to perform unit tests on this repo.

+Individual tests are in [`tests/`](tests), and can run with a command like `pico8 -x tests/test_test.p8`.

+[`tests/template.p8`](tests/template.p8) contains a template for new tests, which can be used in this repo or on your own project that uses the test library.

 ## Contributing
 PRs are welcome!
 I am looking to collect a variety of best-of-breed examples of common library functions.
-Additional (or any) tests would also be helpful.
+Additional tests would also be helpful.

 The best place to chat with other PICO-8 developers is on the [PICO-8 Discord](https://discord.gg/zM9SD7N).